GregFinger/TD-pixelMappingLEDs-2D/README.md

 ![screenshot](/addressing.png)

-There's a CHOP named LEDPixelData.
+There's a CHOP named LEDRGBData.
 This has all the rgb data sequenced in one long channel.
 So the first 3 samples of this, correspond to the RGB data of the led address of 0.
 The second 3 samples are the RGB data for the address 1, and so on.

 ![screenshot](/ledPixelData.png)